 The best auto insurance company for you depends on various factors.
-Each car insurance company is different and evaluates speeding differently as regards premiums.
+Each car insurance company is different and evaluates speeding tickets differently.
 Additionally, each state has its own traffic violation rules as well.
-Some of the top car insurance companies that have been rated highly by third-party agencies may give you a starting place to compare rates and coverage or discount options.
+Some of the top car insurance companies that have been rated highly by third-party agencies may give you a starting place to compare rates, coverages and discount options.

 How can I get a speeding ticket off of my driving record?

-In some states and under certain conditions, you may be able to complete an approved defensive driving course to have a speeding ticket dismissed.
-Otherwise, you may need to just wait until the points expire.
-Depending on the state, each DMV goes by a different point system and has a different amount of time before the points expire from your driving history.
+In some states, under certain conditions, you may be able to complete an approved defensive driving course to have a speeding ticket dismissed.
+Otherwise, you may need to wait until the points expire.
+Every state has a different point system and requires a specific amount of time before points expire from your driving history.

 How can I save on auto insurance with a speeding ticket?

 There are still a number of possible ways to save after having a speeding ticket on your driving record.
-Many insurance companies offer a variety of discounts that you may qualify for.
-Each insurance company offers different discounts which may vary by state and in the amount of potential savings.
+Getting quotes from a few other companies might help you find a lower premium.
+Additionally, many insurance companies offer a variety of discounts that you may qualify for.
+Each insurance company offers different discounts, although these may vary by state.

 Moving violations — like speeding, disregarding a traffic signal, following too closely or reckless driving, among others — will have an impact on your premium.
 Generally, non-moving violations, like parking tickets, will not affect your auto insurance.